yammadev/col-covid-19/README.md

 ## 2. ¿Cómo contribuír? / How to contribute?
 Cualquier ayuda es bien recibida.
 Este repositorio está diseñado para ser fácil de replicar para cualquier otro país. / Any help will be good received.
 This repository is designed to be easy to replicate for any other country.

-### Lista de pendientes / To do list
-- Instrucciones para replicar en otro país / Instructions to replicate in other country.
-- Automatizar más tareas usando `APIs` / Automate more tasks using `APIs`.

 ## 3. Instrucciones / Instructions
 ### Herramientas y Requerimientos / Tools & Requirements
 - [Git](https://git-scm.com/)